Signs and Symptoms of Ovulation

 - Increased sex drive

-- Heightened sense of smell, taste or vision
+- A heightened sense of smell, taste or vision

-Learning to track your ovulation and pay attention to your signs can be a challenge for some women at first, but over time many women come to recognize these common signs easily and are able to use them to gauge where they are in their cycle.
+Learning to track your ovulation and paying attention to your signs can be a challenge for some women at first, but over time many women come to recognize these common signs easily and are able to use them to gauge where they are in their cycle.
 Understanding your ovulation time can help you become more in tune with your body and be an active participant in what occurs each month.

 Your Next Steps